Frequently Asked Questions

 How do I know if I’m accepted into the retreat?

-You will receive an email confirmation upon receipt of your registration form and deposit.
+You will receive an email confirmation upon receipt of your registration and payment.
 This retreat is being offered on a first-come first-served basis.
-If you’ve registered after the retreat is full, you will be notified within 48 hours and placed on the waiting list.
-If you do not have email access, the Retreat Manager will contact you by phone.
+If you’ve registered after the retreat is full, you will join the waiting list.
+If you need more support, please contact Guest Services.

 Can I re-register if I have already cancelled?